-Negative publicity, perceived health risks, failure to provide safe working environments and associated government regulations may harm the Group's business.
+Negative publicity regarding perceived health risks, failure to provide safe working environments and associated government regulation may harm the Group's business.

-In recent years, there has been increased public and political attention directed at the alcoholic beverage and food and soft drinks industries.
+In recent years, there has been public and political attention directed at the soft drinks and alcohol beverage industries.
 This attention is the result of an increasing emphasis on health and well-being.